“Should I offer my students lifetime access to my course?”

 Feel free to substitute any other length of time instead of a year!
-However, when you make this decision, try pretend that you are so f'ing sick of this course and you are ready to move on with your life already OMG.
+However, when you make this decision, try to pretend that you are so f’ing sick of this course and you are ready to move on with your life already OMG.
 How long do you want to have to keep it around once you have personally checked out on it?

 Option 3.
 Till the end of the course + a few months